 For example, my grocery fund was $200 when I first started.
 I created a Groceries category and set my maximum spending at $200.
 Then, every time I bought something from the grocery store, Mint adjusted my remaining budget balance.

 While Mint was awesome when I first started budgeting, I no longer use it today.
 Since I like to pay cash for a lot of everyday expenses, I had to take the extra steps to manually enter my transactions and assign it to a category.
 This wasn’t a huge issue, but I decided that I would just enter the information into my spreadsheet budget instead.
 As a result, I only used it for the first six months or so.
 However, I still think it’s a great tool, and highly recommend it!

-Dave Ramsey Debt Snowball Will Accelerate Your Debt Payoff
+A Debt Snowball Spreadsheet Will Accelerate Your Debt Payoff

-I’m not going to explain all the nitty gritty details, here are the basics.
+I’m not going to explain all the nitty gritty details, here are the basics of the debt snowball spreadsheet.
 First, you need to make a basic spreadsheet either on Xcel or Google Sheets.
 I prefer Google Sheets because I work with it more often.
 On the top row is a list of all of your debts from lowest to highest, as well as the minimum payment for each one.

 On the left hand column, write the month/year in descending order starting with the current month.
 The idea is that at the end of each month, you add any extra money to the lowest debt until it is paid off completely.

 The fun part comes when you pay off a loan.
 Now you take the minimum payment of your paid off loan and add it to your next lowest loan amount.
 Then add that to any extra money you have at the end of the month.
 This creates awesome acceleration and momentum, like throwing gas on a fire!
 Then continue the process until you are debt free!
 This is one of the biggest reasons we were able to pay off $73,000 of student loans in under four years.